 During the early 1990s Beck & Cowan formed links with Ichak Adizes – Beck is now on the faculty of the Adizes Graduate School.

-Adizes (1987) has developed the concept of the Business LifeCycle which shows that different interventions have to be designed for different stages of a company’s growth or decline.
+Adizes (1987) has developed the concept of the Organisation LifeCycle which shows that different interventions have to be designed for different stages of a company’s growth or decline.
 (The LifeCycle makes all those one-solution-for-all-problems consultants redundant!)

 From Adizes, Beck has taken the concept of CAPI (Coalesced Authority, Power and Influence).
 One illustration of the way CAPI works is that, in a company, the managing director, might have the power to make decisions but Power may rest with the worker who does or does not do the work properly/efficiently.
 CAPI Influencers are those who enable Authority and Power to work together by creating or outlining complementary and/or mutually-beneficial objectives.